paulirish/pwmetrics/readme.md

     upload: true, // turn on uploading to Google Drive
     view: true, // open uploaded traces to Google Drive in DevTools
     expectations: true // turn on assertation metrics results against provides values
     chromeFlags: [] // custom flags to pass to Chrome.
 For a full list of flags, see http://peter.sh/experiments/chromium-command-line-switches/.
-  },
+    // Note: pwmetrics supports all flags from Lighthouse },
   expectations: {
     // these expectations values are examples, for your cases set your own